jackping/AppBase/README.md

 # AppBase
-a android base library by kotlin user mvp
+a android base library by kotlin use mvp